qarmin/czkawka/instructions/Instruction.md

 ## Config/Cache files
 For now Czkawka store only 2 files on disk:
 - `czkawka_gui_config.txt` - stores configuration of GUI which may be loaded at startup
-- `cache_similar_image.txt` - stores cache data and hashes which may be used later without needing to compute image hash again
+- `cache_similar_image.txt` - stores cache data and hashes which may be used later without needing to compute image hash again - DO NOT TRY TO EDIT THIS FILE MANUALLY! - editing this file may cause app crashes.

 This files are located in this path